Shareholder Resolution: Open Enrollment 2025

 The resolution will also include the issuance of new Class D shares of BSNC Settlement Common Stock to “missed enrollees.”
 Missed enrollees refers to any Native (as that term is defined in the Alaska Native Claims Settlement Act, as amended), who is a citizen of the United States, who is not an original shareholder of another Alaska Native regional corporation (including the 13th Regional Corporation) except by gifting or inheritance, and who was eligible on December 18, 1971 for enrollment in BSNC pursuant to Section 5 of the Alaska Native Claims Settlement Act but did not enroll.
 Missed enrollees would receive 100 Class D shares upon enrollment.

-BSNC currently issues two classes of shares:
+BSNC originally issued two types of shares:

 Shareholder Participation